yassermej/vue-vuetify2-admin/README.md

 ## Introduction

-[vue-vuetify-admin](https://nelsoneax.github.io/vue-vuetify-admin/) is a production-ready front-end solution for admin interfaces.
+It is a production-ready front-end solution for admin interfaces.
 It based on [vue](https://github.com/vuejs/vue) and use the material design component framework [vuetify](https://github.com/vuetifyjs/vuetify).